 restored by: Gaumont

-The Venezia Classici section will also feature the presentation of a selection of documentaries about cinema and its filmmakers.
-The complete list of the section will be announced during the press conference presenting the program of the Venice Film Festival, on Thursday, July 28th at 11 am in Rome (Hotel Excelsior).
+The Venezia Classici section also features the presentation of a selection of documentaries about cinema and its filmmakers.
+See the complete Venice Classics line-up.

 Roberto Andò – Biography

 Born in Palermo on January 11, 1959, after studying philosophy, he began working at a very young age as an assistant director for Francesco Rosi and Federico Fellini, and later, for Michael Cimino and Francis Ford Coppola.
 Of fundamental importance was his encounter with Leonardo Sciascia, who became a good friend and encouraged him to write.